-Chemical eye burns arise if the eye was exposed to a solid, liquid or gas-based chemical.
-The seriousness of the burn is based on the type of chemical and the amount that enters the eye.
-Most cases of burns can be treated but must be taken seriously.
+Chemical eye burns arise if exposure to a solid, liquid or gas-based chemical involves the eye.
+Generally, the seriousness of the burn is based on the type of chemical and the amount that enters the eye.
+You can treat most cases of burns but must be taken seriously.

-It is important to note that chemical eye burns are categorized based on the pH level.
+Furthermore, it is important to note that chemical eye burns are based on the pH level.
 The pH scale ranges from 0-14 which indicates the acidity or alkalinity of a substance.

 - Alkali – these burns involve chemicals with elevated pH levels and considered dangerous.
 These chemicals are potent enough to infiltrate the eye and damage the interior components.
 In serious cases, it can result to the formation of cataracts, glaucoma or even blindness.
 The usual culprits include ammonia, oven cleaners, drain cleaners and fertilizers.